Seres’ pioneering science, paired with powerful drug development and manufacturing capabilities, underpins its unique therapeutics platform.

 Our focus on function reflects a key discovery from recent large-scale analyses of the gut microbiome: though microbiome composition can vary widely between healthy individuals, the functional outputs of a healthy microbiome are universal.
 In other words, good health and resistance to disease depend on the functions provided by the community of microbes, rather than on the presence or absence of any specific bacterial species.

 Seres is harnessing defined consortia, or collections, of bacteria to modulate microbiome function.
-In contrast to conventional therapeutics, which target just one disease pathway, bacterial consortia are multifunctional.
+In contrast to conventional therapeutics, which target just 1 disease pathway, bacterial consortia are multifunctional.
 This means they can have multiple pharmacological effects and modulate numerous functional pathways within the body to achieve therapeutic impact.

-Seres has built an unprecedented Microbiome Therapeutics Engine to design, test and manufacture multifunctional bacterial consortia.
+Seres has built an unprecedented Microbiome Therapeutics Engine to design, test, and manufacture multifunctional bacterial consortia.

 Microbiome therapeutics engine